 In conclusion, Paul says that "the macroeconomic outlook is much more comfortable than it was - but we still have much to do and much to concern us.
 There is no room for complacency."
-With inflation back at target, and the level of output still below its pre-crisis peak, his "own judgement is that we are still some way point where it is appropriate to start raising Bank Rate and that when it is time, it would be appropriat so only gradually." off the e to do
+With inflation back at target, and the level of output still below its pre-crisis peak, his "own judgement is that we are still some way off the point where it is appropriate to start raising Bank Rate and that when it is time, it would be appropriate to do so only gradually."